When U.S. Citizens Living Abroad Owe U.S. Tax

 If you're an American citizen who lives in another country, you'll likely need to file a return even if you haven't set foot in the U.S. for years and earn no money there.

-U.S. income taxes for expatriates can be incredibly complex.
+U.S. income taxes for expatriates ("expats") can be incredibly complex.
 Following is a summary that is as easy to understand as possible.
-For more information, see IRS Publication 514, Foreign Tax Credit for Individuals.
+For more information, see Internal Revenue Service (IRS) Publication 514, Foreign Tax Credit for Individuals.

 The IRS Doesn't Care Where You Live

-The first thing you need to understand is that, if you are a U.S. citizen, the IRS doesn't care where you live -- you are still subject to its very long reach.
-Regardless of where you live or where you earn your income, you must file a tax return with the IRS and report 100% of your worldwide income (the only exception is if your total income is so low that you need not file a return).
+The first thing you need to understand is that, if you are a U.S. citizen, the IRS doesn't care where you live—you are still subject to its very long reach.
+Regardless of where you live or where you earn your income, you must file a tax return with the IRS and report 100% of your worldwide income.
+(The only exception is if you otherwise aren’t required to file a tax return, such as if your total income is extremely low or zero.)